Intel: Skills gap means industrial companies are failing to roll out internet of things tech

-Intel said that a new study it is releasing shows that two out of three companies are struggling to deploy the industrial internet of things, where sensors and connectivity can deliver big improvements in productivity and safety.
+Intel said a new study it is releasing shows that two out of three companies are struggling to deploy the industrial internet of things, where sensors and connectivity can deliver big improvements in productivity and safety.

-With the increasing proliferation of data, connectivity and processing power at the edge, the industrial internet of things is becoming more accessible.
-However, successful adoption remains out of reach for many: Two of three companies piloting digital manufacturing solutions fail to move into a large-scale rollout, Intel said.
+With the increasing proliferation of data, connectivity, and processing power at the edge, the industrial internet of things is becoming more accessible.
+However, successful adoption remains out of reach for many: Two-thirds of companies piloting digital manufacturing solutions fail to move into a large-scale rollout, Intel said.

-The study uncovered the top five challenges cited by respondents that have the potential to derail investments in smart solutions in the future:
+The study uncovered the top five challenges respondents cited that have the potential to derail investments in smart solutions in the future:

-- 36% cite “technical skill gaps” that prevent them from benefiting from their investment.
+- 36% cite “technical skill gaps” that prevent them benefiting from their investment.

-- 27% cite “data sensitivity” from increasing concerns over data and IP privacy, ownership and management.
+- 27% cite “data sensitivity” from increasing concerns over data and IP privacy, ownership, and management.

-- 23% say they lack interoperability between protocols, components, products and systems.
+- 23% say they lack interoperability between protocols, components, products, and systems.

-- 22% cite security threats, both in terms of current and emerging vulnerabilities in the factory.
+- 22% cite security threats, in terms of both current and emerging vulnerabilities in the factory.

-- 18% reference handling data growth in amount and velocity, as well as sense-making.
+- 18% reference challenges handling data growth in amount and velocity, as well as sense-making.

 What to take away from the research

-Future production environments will be heavily driven by digital technologies that will span the factory floor to enterprise systems.
-Accelerate

-Industrial points to the rising importance of the digital skills required to navigate and succeed in this new landscape.
+Future production environments will be heavily driven by digital technologies that will span from the factory floor to enterprise systems.
+The report points to the rising importance of the digital skills required to navigate and succeed in this new landscape.

-The research found that while there is a big appetite for digital transformation — 83% of companies say they plan to make investments in smart factory technologies — the most important skills and characteristics cited for that transformation are not ones that are typically emphasized by most industry job training programs or relevant policy makers.
+The research found that while there is a big appetite for digital transformation — 83% of companies say they plan to make investments in smart factory technologies — the most important skills and characteristics cited for that transformation are not typically emphasized by most industry job training programs or relevant policy makers.

-When asked, unprompted, the most important characteristic required to support digital transformation in manufacturing, study participants reported that workers needed to be “life-long learners.”
-Future skills cited by respondents point to the need to go beyond the basics of

-programming to embracing a deep understanding of digital tools, from data collection to analytics and real-time feedback directly to the operating environment.
+When asked the most important characteristic required to support digital transformation in manufacturing, study participants reported unprompted that workers needed to be “life-long learners.”
+Future skills cited by respondents point to the need to go beyond the basics of programming to embrace a deep understanding of digital tools, from data collection to analytics and real-time feedback.

 The top five future skills are all related to digitization: